 The Missing Pillar Talks is a series of talks and discussions that look at culture’s contribution to the UN Agenda 2030, the Sustainable Development Goalsa and a global way of thinking about the world, our role in it and our responsibilities to others.
 Perhaps we could view this new way of thinking as a new 'common sense' around which to build a shared, brighter future.
 But how does common sense translate from global to local?

 The Missing Pillar Talks 2021: Heritage and Sustainable Development

 The Missing Pillar Talks is a series of panel conversations about culture’s contribution to sustainable development.
 The first event on 29 March was hosted as part of the three-day event Heritage of Future Past, and looked to sustainable development through a heritage lens.

 This event, delivered as part of the virtual edition of SXSW (South By South West), explores how TV music has evolved since the emergence and dominance of streaming.
 We’re joined by composers Michael Price and Hannah Peel, and music supervisor Ed Bailie.

 The Garden of Privatised Delights – panel discussions

-In the run up to The Garden of Privatised Delights, this year’s British Pavilion exhibition for the 17th International Architecture Exhibition – La Biennale di Venezia, we present a series of online panel discussions exploring the exhibition's themes, in partnership with Sto Werkstatt.
+In the run up to, and during, The Garden of Privatised Delights, this year’s British Pavilion exhibition for the 17th International Architecture Exhibition – La Biennale di Venezia, we present a series of online panel discussions exploring the exhibition's themes, in partnership with Sto Werkstatt.

 A Meeting Place – online global discussions for museum and gallery professionals

 Our series of recent webinars explore some of the biggest questions and challenges facing museum and gallery professionals today, from digital transformation and community engagement to decolonisation and sustainability.
 The webinar below, titled 'From an unsustainable past to a sustainable future', took place on 23 March 2021.
-Watch below or catch up on the series.
+Catch up on the series.

 UK visa routes for artists